Case Review Team (CRT)

 We understand that this may be a challenging time for our families.
 We have a stellar counseling team here at BSUSD to support you.

-Grace Godino and Maud Zimmer are both licensed Marriage & Family Therapists (MFT).
+Grace Godino is a licensed Marriage & Family Therapists (MFT) and Ange Samuels is a PHD Licensed Clinical Psychologist.
 They provide confidential support for our students and families as needed.
-Please reach out to either Grace or Maud if you would like to request counseling services for your child at:
+Please reach out to either Grace or Ange if you would like to request counseling services for your child at:

 Our BSUSD Learning Center supports all our BSUSD students.
-Mechelle Cattell, Education Specialist, works with teachers, parents, staff, and students to fine tune services for all our students.
-Mechelle works closely with Katie O'Callaghan, paraeducator, to create a warm and welcoming environment in the LC where students feel safe to take risks and challenge themselves to exceed personal goals.
+Britton Walker, our Education Specialist, works with teachers, parents, staff, and students to fine-tune services for all our students.
+Britton works closely with our Learning Center Paraeducator, Katie O'Callaghan, to create a warm and welcoming environment in the LC where students feel safe to take risks and challenge themselves to exceed personal goals.
 The following are examples of BSUSD student supports.

 504 Plan ~ is a plan developed to ensure that a child who has a disability identified under the law and is attending an elementary or secondary educational institution receives accommodations that will ensure their academic success and access to the learning environment.